dongjunkun/DropDownMenu/README.md

 A simple practical multiple condition filter drop down menu,drop down menu style can according to your project fully costomization,the repositories just ofer a simple framework,not popuwindow implement,better experience,if you have any question ,please issues or pull request this repositories,welcome star or fork！

 ##feature
--fully customization, you can add any view or viewGroup,do you want do -not popuwinw implement, better experience effort
+ - fully customization, you can add any view or viewGroup,do you want do
+ - not popuwinw implement, better experience effort

 ##why this?
 First of all,this my first repositories,I read a lot awesome repositories in create this before,but not find i want effect,so i create this.